 I remember we would always beg him for an extra arnibal (brown sugar syrup) or/and sago (tapioca pearls) and would usually oblige us.
 I never learned his name, but his face with his thick mustache and a ready smile is forever etched in my memory.

 Then there are some who made Taho using gelatin.
 I was curious and gave it a try.
 The texture was great, really smooth and it really so simple to make...BUT it has to be eaten cold.
 It was actually not bad having a cold taho but I miss the one I was used to, a hot/warm Taho.
 The first picture above is the one made using gelatin and the rest of the photos here are the ones with Epsom salt.

 So next I searched for articles on how to make silken tofu.
 I read a lot and also learned so much.
 Now I know that I need a coagulant agent to make the soy milk curdle to form taho.
 Almost all of them are using gypsum, the food grade one of course and not the one you use for your walls.
 Common coagulants mentioned for making Tofu are calcium sulfate (gypsum), magnesium chloride (nigari), and delta gluconolactone (GDL).
 But the most practical one I found is using Epsom salt from this post on how to make silken tofu.
 Epsom salt (Magnesium Sulfate) is the easiest one to find and also not as expensive as the others.

 I just have to change it a bit because the first time I did it, it did not curdle enough so I tried modifying the recipe from what I've learned from the other recipes and from the comments of other people who did it before me.
 I added cornstarch to make it more stable.
 I also increased the amounts of Epsom salt and this you have to try and learn on your own.
-Based on the article, they used 1/2 teaspoon for 3 cups of homemade soy milk.
+Based on the article, they used ½ teaspoon for 3 cups of homemade soy milk.
 This ratio did not work for my instant soy milk.
-But 1 teaspoon for every cup 3/4 cup (188ml) of instant soy milk did the job.
-I would suggest you try first, making a cup of soy milk with 1/2 teaspoon and go on from there.
+But 1 teaspoon for every ¾ cup (188ml) of instant soy milk did the job.
+I would suggest you try first, making a cup of soy milk with ½ teaspoon and go on from there.

-- ⅛ cup water
+- 1 tablespoon water